Second Call for Proposals due February 21, 2020: Posters and People’s Choice

 The RBMS 2020 Conference Program Planning Committee welcomes the opportunity to help interested parties shape proposals that connect the program’s theme to our core professional activities.
 Please do not hesitate to contact committee chairs Elizabeth Call and Robin M. Katz with questions or ideas.

-New for the RBMS 2020 conference, sessions in the “People’s Choice” category will be chosen by the membership through an online voting process.
-Sessions can be in a variety of formats including traditional panels, participatory sessions, or lightning rounds.
+New for the RBMS 2020 conference, sessions in the “People’s Choice” category will be chosen through an online voting process open to all RBMS members and 2020 meeting attendees.
+All proposals received by the committee will be posted for review by the membership in the form it was submitted.
+Sessions can take a variety of formats including fully-formed panels, participatory sessions, or lightning rounds.
 Proposals should relate to the conference theme.
-A separate call will be issued for People’s Choice sessions in January 2020.

 Conference Core Values

 The RBMS 2020 conference is committed to the following core values:

 - To create a supportive and challenging environment that

 - empowers participants to voice their concerns and perspectives